Ultimate Guide to Semuc Champey: Best Things to do & Where to Stay

 As with pretty much any place you choose to stay near Semuc Champey, you will be having your meals there as well.
 The food at Utopia is all vegetarian, which we’re totally on board with, but honestly, the options are kind of limited.

 Each evening there’s a communal dinner, which they encourage people to order.
 The options while we were there were a veggie burger one night and spaghetti the next, both of which were fine (nothing special, but not bad).
 It costs 60Q ($8 USD) per person, which is a bit steep.
 But seeing as you’re in the jungle and all the ingredients have to be brought in, you can understand the prices.

 Other Hotels in Semuc Champey/Lanquin:

-Backpacker Friendly: Vista Verde Hostal - This eco-conscious hostal located in Lanquin has a huge pool to chill out in to escape the heat of the jungle.
+Eco-Conscious on a Budget: Vista Verde Hostal - This eco-conscious hostel located in Lanquin has a huge pool to chill out in to escape the heat of the jungle.
 They offer comfortable rooms, both private and dorm style, at a reasonable price.
 The bar and restaurant area acts as a social gathering place and can be pretty fun at night.

 How many nights should you stay at Semuc Champey?